By Jerry Wilkinson

 Ownership was again transferred in 1919 to the Biscayne Chemical Company, whose president was William John Matheson.
 The Wisconsin-born Matheson had accumulated considerable wealth developing chemical dyes.
 Moving to southern Florida, the Matheson family had extensive holdings on the mainland and in the Upper Keys.
 It was he who was responsible for most of the visible structures seen today.

-Together, they served as caretakers of Elliott Key in 1934 and 1935.
+Together, they had served as caretakers of Elliott Key in 1934 and 1935.
 The Niedhauks rode out the 1935 hurricane on Elliott Key at ages 31 and 24 respectively.
 Later, Charlotte wrote her well-known book, "Charlotte's Story, " of this experience.
-As caretakers, the Niedhauks took care of both islands as if they were their own.
+As the new caretakers of Lignumvitae Key, the Niedhauks took care of both islands as if they were their own.

 In the mid-1960s development and causeways were proposed for both Indian and Lignumvitae Keys.
-Obviously, neither was developed and both ended up as Florida State Parks.
+Obviously, neither was developed.
+Local citizens protested the proposals and both islands ended up as Florida State Parks.
 One difference was, however, Lignumvitae had resident managers loved by all the locals.
 After the state assumed ownership in 1970, a misunderstanding ensued between the managers and the Tallahassee bureaucrats.
-The Niedhauks moved onto their houseboat in 1978.
+The state won and the Niedhauks moved onto their houseboat in 1978.

 Russ continued as a temporary state employee keeping everything shipshape.
 Charlotte died in 1983 and Russ married a mutual friend, Dorothy Bruderhausen.